Point72/csp/docs/wiki/how-tos/Write-Realtime-Input-Adapters.md

 When writing input adapters it is also very important to denote the difference between "graph building time" and "runtime" versions of your adapter.
 For example, `csp.adapters.csv` has a `CSVReader` class that is used at graph building time.
 **Graph build time components** solely *describe* the adapter.
 They are meant to do little else than keep track of the type of adapter and its parameters, which will then be used to construct the actual adapter implementation when the engine is constructed from the graph description.
 It is the runtime implementation that actual runs during the engine execution phase to process data.

 For clarity of this distinction, in the descriptions below we will denote graph build time components with *--graph--* and runtime implementations with *--impl--*.

 ## PushInputAdapter - Python

-To write a Python based PushInputAdapter one must write a class that derives from csp.impl.pushadapter.PushInputAdapter.
+To write a Python based `PushInputAdapter` one must write a class that derives from `csp.impl.pushadapter.PushInputAdapter`.
 The derived type should the define two methods:

 - `def start(self, start_time, end_time)`: this will be called at the start of the engine with the start/end times of the engine.